Language

 Name Frequency Wavelength

-Choose Custom preset to enter any wave speed manually
+Choose the Custom preset to enter any wave speed manually

-Use the Quick Convert tab for fast frequency-to-wavelength conversions using the speed of light
+Use the Quick Convert tab for fast frequency-to-wavelength conversions with the speed of light

-The EM Spectrum bar shows where your wavelength falls on the electromagnetic spectrum
+The EM Spectrum bar shows where your wavelength falls, including the color for visible light

 Want to learn more?
 Read documentation →